taichi-dev/taichi/docs/overview.rst

 Why new programming language
 ---------------------------------------
-Taichi is a new high-performance programming language for computer graphics applications.
+Taichi is a high-performance programming language for computer graphics applications.

 - Performance
 - Productivity